Denby Dale: Transport

 The village is served by Denby Dale railway station, and also has 2 bus stops.
 The D1 Denby Darts bus service runs to Skelmanthorpe and Huddersfield.

 Education

 Denby Dale First and Nursery school (formerly known as Gilthwaites First School and Denby Dale Nursery) provides education from aged 2 to aged 10.
-Denby Dale Nursery School received an outstanding OFSTED report in 2012.

 Denby Church of England Voluntary Aided First School is a voluntary aided primary school associated with the Church of England in Upper Denby.
 The school has two classes, infants and juniors, with the infants running through years reception to year 2 and the juniors running through the years 3 to 5.
 At the turn of the millennium, there were around 40 to 50 pupils in the school.

 Pies

 Denby Dale has a tradition of baking giant pies, which started in 1788 to celebrate the recovery of King George III from mental illness.
 To date ten pies have been made as part of nine pie festivals.
 In August 1887, a pie baked to celebrate the Golden Jubilee of Queen Victoria spoiled and was buried in quicklime.
 A replacement pie (the 'resurrection' pie) was baked in September 1887.
 The sixth pie was baked on 1 August 1896, to celebrate the 50th anniversary of the repeal of the corn laws.
 The seventh (the Infirmary Pie) raised money to endow a cot at Huddersfield Royal Infirmary.
 The eighth pie, in 1964, was to celebrate four royal births but was marred by the deaths of four committee members in a car accident while returning from filming in London for a pilot of a television show (later to become the Eamonn Andrews Show).
 The eighth pie raised money to provide a village hall.
 The most recent in 2000, weighed 12 tonne and celebrated the new millennium.
 Denby Dale Pies was founded in the village.
 In 1940 it was agreed by the Denby Dale Local Comforts Fund, the giant pie dish would be sold for scrap to help the war effort.
 There was a procession, cricket match, dancing all followed by the selling of the dish.